Battle of Chapultepec: Battle

-General Lopez de Santa Anna was in command of the army at Mexico City, and understood that Chapultepec Castle was an important position for the defense of the city.
-The castle sat atop a 200-ft-tall hill, which was used as the Mexican Military Academy.
-Although Santa Anna's total forces defending Mexico City were larger than Scott's, he had to defend multiple positions, since he did not know from where the attack would come.
-He did not have enough troops to effectively defend both the southern causeways into Mexico City and Chapultepec Castle, at a distance from the capital.
 At Chapultepec, General Nicolás Bravo had fewer than 1,000 men (832 total including 250 from the 10th Infantry, 115 from the Querétaro Battalion, 277 from the Mina Battalion, 211 from the Union Battalion, 27 from the Toluca Battalion and 42 from the Patria Battalion) and only seven guns (Gen. Manuel Gamboa with two 24-lb, one 8-lb, three 4-lb. and one howitzer) to hold the hill.
 These forces also included about 200 cadets, some as young as 13 years old.
 Also defending the castle was the Batallón de San Blas under the command of Lieutenant Colonel Felipe Xicoténcatl, a hero of the battle, along with six cadets who died defending the castle.
 Thinking that the attack would come from the south, Santa Anna devoted preparation time and troops there, both before and during the bombardment.
-He did not realize his mistake until the U.S. troops were actually on the hill, but that was too late.
+He did not realize his mistake until the U.S. troops were actually on the hill, but it was too late for reinforcements.